wp-plugins/accesspress-social-share/readme.txt

 6. Backend Miscellaneous Settings Section

 == Changelog ==
+= 3.0.0 =
+* Addition of the options of meta box for posts and pages to enable and disable the social share for it's content.
+* Removal of the loading text instead used the previous share counters.

+= 2.0.9 =
+* changed the facebook count url for the facebook share count as pervious share count url is returning total of share and likes as shares count.
+* Demo url link change.

 = 2.0.8 =
 * Added more shortcode attributes - counter display option, share text option.
 Please see how to use section.
 * Added 1 more theme.